0x73746F66/ludum-dare-35/README.md

 My game is best played responsively on Chrome in landscape with keyboard arrow keys (L R U), but i've got the touch/swipe working on several android phones (all i have sorry iPhone owners) but my latest phone (HTC One M8) fails to follow your finger :( more time needed!

 Note for Android users: save to Homescreen first, then launch and play for best full screen experience.

+### Run it yourself

+If you're keen to run it yourself, ensure you're node and npm engines match the package.json and simply run:

+`npm install`

+and

+`npm start`

+Then visit the url output in the terminal window (including the port number).